spraakbanken/swell-project/Normalization_guidelines.md

 <!--- (Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.) --->

-## General principles of normalisation
+## General principles of normalization

 ### Definition